miglioDev/c-basic/exam-style/README.md

 Each exercise includes:
 - A problem statement (included as a comment at the top of the source file)
 - my complete and working solution
-- incremental commits showing the development process
+- incremental commits (development process)
-- possible corrections or refactoring commits after reviewing official or reference solution

 > ⚠️ Disclaimer
 > These solutions are here for educational purposes only and are **not intended to be used for cheating or plagiarism** in ongoing or future exams.